operator-framework/java-operator-sdk/docs/documentation/v5-0-migration.md

 2. `EventSourceInitializer` is not a separate interface anymore.
 It is part of the `Reconciler` interface with a default implementation.
 You can simply remove this interface from your reconciler.
-The [`EventSourceUtils`](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/EventSourceUtils.java#L11-L11) contains all the utility classes for naming that was in the interface before.
+The [`EventSourceUtils`](https://github.com/operator-framework/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/EventSourceUtils.java#L11-L11) now contains all the utility methods used for event sources naming that were previously defined in the `EventSourceInitializer` interface.